The pros and cons of outsourcing

 Outsourcing can seem like a simple solution, but there is a lot to consider beforehand.
 Perceived lower costs are often the primary reason businesses opt to outsource rather than use in-house resources.
 On top of differences in wage rates, lower costs can come from paying only for delivered pieces of work and not paying per hour worked.
 Thus you can know your costs upfront.

 This can be a huge advantage for industries that compete primarily based on price.
 If you find your costs constantly exceeding the price you’re able to charge it’s time to at least look into outsourcing as a way to reduce your costs.

-If you’re outsourcing based on skill you simply choose to do it when you require a skill no one in your team possess.
+If you’re outsourcing based on skill, you simply choose to do it when you require a skill no one in your team possesses.

 There can also be some serious pros and cons of outsourcing, rather than keeping it in house.

 It can take a lot of time to find, train and manage outsourced workers.
 The work delivered can be inconsistent, both in terms of quality and reliability and it also can be difficult to assess the skills of others if you don’t have at least some of them yourself.

 Ultimately it may end up not being cheaper in the long run.